Types of configuration

 In ForgeRock Identity Platform deployments, static configuration is immutable.
 Do not change static configuration in testing or production.
 Instead, if you need to change static configuration, return to the development phase, make your changes, and build new custom Docker images that include the changes.
 Then, promote the new images to your test and production environments.

 Dynamic configuration consists of access policies, applications, and data objects used by the ForgeRock Identity Platform.
-Examples of dynamic configuration include AM access policies, AM OAuth 2.0 client definitions, and IDM relationships.
+Examples of dynamic configuration include AM access policies, AM agents, AM OAuth 2.0 client definitions, IDM identities, and IDM relationships.

-In ForgeRock Identity Platform deployments, dynamic configuration is not immutable.
-You can change dynamic configuration at any time, including when the platform is running in production.
+Dynamic configuration can change at any time, including when the platform is running in production.

 You’ll need to devise a strategy for managing AM and IDM dynamic configuration, so that you can: